-Hegel took ten pages to show this struggle unfolding fully and to probe its consequences and implications.
-The précis compressed Hegel's full thought into a bit more than one page, dropping out a great deal.
-The précis summed up what happened with an abbreviated discussion of two selves recognizing each other by stating that "full freedom is developed when the particular selves recognize that there is a true unity of will to which all equally owe obedience" (¶85).
-The quotation formally states the result of the recognizing process, but the human experiencing of the process would be of greater interest to the humanist/historicist Hegel, and Hegel explored it in some detail in the original.
+Hegel took 10 pages to show this struggle unfolding fully and to probe its consequences and implications.
+The précis compressed those into a bit more than one page, dropping out a great deal.
+The précis summed up what happened with an abbreviated discussion of two selves recognizing each other by stating that "full freedom is developed when the particular selves recognize that there is a true unity of will to which all equally owe obedience." (¶85) The quotation formally states the result of the recognizing process, but the human experiencing of the process would be of greater interest to the humanist/historicist Hegel, and Hegel explored it in some detail in the original.
 In the précis, the reciprocal dynamic requisite in two persons recognizing one another became converted immediately into a condition of unity, putting philosophy before phenomenology.

 The précis confused the Hegelian struggle that erupts when two primordially self-conscious persons encounter one another with the Hobbesian war of each against all.
 It held further that through the struggle that stops just short of death, the victor, the evident master, achieved recognition, for he "learns that he must not destroy others but that he must care for them in order to be cared for himself.
-He recognizes, that is, that his free existence is dependent upon the existence of others and is not in hostility to other existences" (¶85).
-Edifying pabulum!
+He recognizes, that is, that his free existence is dependent upon the existence of others and is not in hostility to other existences." (¶85) Edifying pabulum!
 For Hegel, the struggle left the victor in his Trumpian ignorance, supposedly superior but bereft of recognition by the loser, whom the victor could neither fathom nor trust.
 The slave had ironically become the free man, able to both see himself as himself and as the master saw him.
-The master, alone with his mastery, could only do that by renouncing his mastery, recognizing the other, not as the slave, but as the free man, a peer, who now stood before him.
+The master, alone with his mastery, could only do that by renouncing his mastery, recognizing the other, not as the slave, but the free man, a peer, who now stood before him.

 Early and late, Dewey passed over a lot in Hegel's thought that might have helped him develop his positive goals.
 The précis compressed a text in which Geist repeatedly heaved itself up into new frameworks, unleashing new forms of activation for itself while preserving what in substance it previously had made of itself.
 Dewey's Collected Writings show no sign that he tarried with the concept of aufheben and incorporated it into his mode of understanding human action.
 Variants of the term, either as sublation or aufheben, do not occur in its many volumes.
-Using plain English, Dewey once noted how readers might heave a sigh of relief, and he referred on occasion to historic events, such as the Russian Revolution, as upheavals.
-Although Hegel's ghost might refer to those as Aufhebungen, Dewey's usage did not signal his adoption of Hegelian concepts here.
-Had he done so, Dewey might have practiced his program of reconstruction more effectively, but he did not do so.
+Using plain English, Dewey once noted how readers might heave a sigh of relief, and he referred on occasion to upheavals as